Code-Institute-Org/ucfd-example-project/README.md

 All content in the "About Me/À Propos" and "Work/Travail" sections in this portfolio site were written by me.

 ### Media
 All photos were taken from [Pexels](https://www.pexels.com/), a stock image library.
+A greyscale filter was applied to each one prior to upload to preserve the greyscale theme.

 ### Acknowledgements
 The scrollSpy delay JavaScript function was found through this tutorial [here](https://www.abeautifulsite.net/smoothly-scroll-to-an-element-without-a-jquery-plugin-2).

+The progress circles from the skills section are modeled after the following Stack Overflow [example](https://stackoverflow.com/questions/14222138/css-progress-circle).
+They were significantly modified to fit the styling, sizing, and progress for each skill.

 **This is for educational use.**